Sandip Soparrkar: Early life and training

-He married Indian super model and actress Jesse Randhawa in 2009 but they separated in 2016.
+He married Indian model and actress Jesse Randhawa in 2009 but they separated in 2016.

 Career

-His first film Zubaidaa won him acclaims post which he went on to choreograph many Bollywood films and later started to promote Indian cinema all over the world with his talk and dance sessions at various international film festivals.
+His first film was Zubaidaa.
 In 2014, Soparrkar along with his wife Jesse Randhawa represented India at the Cannes Film Festival in France.
 The duo also performed at the International Marathi Film Festival Award (IMFFA) held in Hong Kong.
 As "The Indian Ambassador of Dance" Sandip also represented India's dance community at the Madrid International Film Festival, the St Tropez International Film Festival, the Berlin International Film Festival, the Nice International Film Festival, the Global Film Festival, and the World Film Festival.

-In 2015, Soparrkar starred alongside Bollywood actors Raveena Tandon and Tiger Shroff in "India Dance Week".
-The later editions of it attracted guests such as Govinda, Helen and Bappi Lahiri.
+In 2015, alongside Bollywood actors Raveena Tandon and Tiger Shroff Soparrkar launched a dance festival "India Dance Week" Dance for a Cause.
+The later editions of it attracted guests such as Govinda (actor), Helen (actress) and Bappi Lahiri., Mandakini (actress), Tusshar Kapoor.

 Soparrkar was named the cause ambassador for adoption in India by Catalyst of Social Action (CSA).
 He is also the brand ambassador for the Rubik's Cube sport in India and face of American NGO "Miracle Foundation" which helps Indian orphanages.
 Due to his interest in singing, the Karaoke World Championship made Soparrkar an ambassador for this as well.

-Magazines featuring Soparrkar on the cover include B'Youtiful, among others.

 Colombian singer Shakira, American singers Madonna, Beyoncé Knowles and Britney Spears, and soccer player Diego Madarona have all taken dance instruction from Soparrkar.
 Bollywood actors Hrithik Roshan, Ameesha Patel, Dino Morea, Kajol, Tabu, Manisha Koirala, Sonam Kapoor, Neha Dhupai, Priyanka Chopra and Richa Tembhurne have also been his students.

 Sandip featured on the cover of the Bollywood magazine 'Films Today' in its July 2018 cover the cover was shot at New Jersey Gardens in USA and was designed by Indian fashion designer Chhaya Gandhi.